ShadowofSkull/depth_camera/LOG.md

    1. A: Issue lies in ros2 and openni sdk for ros2, use back ros instead
 2. ROS2 openni seems to not support uvc camera color stream which our depth cam seems to be
    1. check if can activate uvc like in ros1 or not
+3. Unable to synchronise Arduino and Python code through serial.
+4. Lack of real world and virtual world Gazebo testing cause automation to fail
+5. Remote disconnection issue potentially due to limitation of ssh or internet connection of field.

 ## Author
 [Adam](https://github.com/Jung028) and [Zheng](https://github.com/ShadowofSkull/)